Sonya Girdler

 She has extensive experience in the field of autism research and neurodevelopmental disorders more broadly, and is particularly interested in understanding functioning using the ICF, development and the implementation of strengths-based programs, employment research and evidence-based interventions.

-Autism and Mental Health (edX)
+Managing Study, Stress and Mental Health at University (edX) EdX

 Autism and Neurodiversity: Building Your Child's Strengths (edX)